Evo-F/arania-campaign-01/settlements/Ch'ingua/cities/Kolir.md

 Demonym: *Koliri*
 # Summary
 Kolir is a port city on the eastern coast of [[Ch'ingua]].
-Kolir is one of the older cities of Ch'ingua, tracing its roots only as far back as the early 2nd Cycle.
+Kolir is one of the older cities of Ch'ingua, tracing its roots as far back as the early 2nd Cycle.

 Kolir is controlled by [[House Kolir]], a Ch'inguan royal house that has held fiefdom over the city since its founding.
 House Kolir is generally well-respected and liked by the city's citizens.
 # Geography